-- 3. If rehearsal is on contest day, see pages 82-83. - 4.
-WHEN THE ADJUDICATOR(S) ARRIVE: - Show the adjudicator(s) the working space. - Provide the judging materials from the League. - Assure yourself that the critic is completely familiar with the official judging standards, selection of all-star cast and other League One-Act Play Contest procedures. - Provide a copy of the program.
+- 3. If rehearsal is on contest day, See section on CONTEST DAY - 4.
+When the Adjudicator(s) Arrive: - Show the adjudicator(s) the working space. - Provide the judging materials from the League. - Assure yourself that the critic is completely familiar with the official judging standards, selection of all-star cast and other League One-Act Play Contest procedures. - Provide a copy of the program.
 If requested, render illegible the names of directors and schools. - Adjudicators may use a secretary or assistant to take notes.
 They may use a laptop or other electronic devices to take notes.